weirdusername17/i3config/README.md

 # i3config
-my i3 config files and I know my config is too simple
+my i3 config files I like the way it looks don't complain about simplicity :)